willianantunes/rave-of-phonetics/README.md

 ## How to develop

+In terms of front-end, you can execute the following:

+    docker-compose up remote-interpreter

+Now you can issue `npm start`.

 ### Installing new packages

 You can install it through docker-compose issuing the following command for example: